 WHAT HAPPENS IF THE CANINE CANNOT NOT ERUPT

 For many reasons, some impacted teeth are not able to be moved into the mouth.
 Clinical and radiographic evaluation often allow us to identify which teeth are unlikely to be successfully moved.
 In this case your surgeon and orthodontist will discuss with you the best option for moving you forward.

 In rare cases, an impacted tooth will not budge despite all the efforts of the orthodontist and oral surgeon to erupt it into place.
 The only option at this point is to extract the impacted tooth and consider an alternate treatment to replace it.
 If there is sufficient space and bone this is usually done with a dental implant.
 Your dentist, surgeon and orthodontist will work together to find the best option for you.

 As always, your doctor is available at the office and can be contacted after hours if any problems should arise after surgery.
-Simply call our team at Charleston, SC Phone Number 843-554-5003 if you have any questions.
+Simply call our team at Charleston Office Phone Number 843-554-5003 if you have any questions.